AckerlyXu/heima/articles/notification-hubs/notification-hubs-push-notification-fixer.md

 Assuming the Notification Hub was configured correctly and any tags/tag expressions were used correctly resulting in the find of valid targets to which the notifications need to be sent, NH fires off several processing batches in parallel - each batch sending messages to a set of registrations.

+> [!NOTE]
-> [AZURE.NOTE] Since we do the processing in parallel, we don’t guarantee the order in which the notifications will be delivered.
+> Since we do the processing in parallel, we don’t guarantee the order in which the notifications will be delivered.

 Now Azure Notifications Hub is optimized for an "at-most once" message delivery model.
 This means that we attempt a de-duplication so that no notifications are delivered more than once to a device.
 To ensure this we look through the registrations and make sure that only one message is sent per device identifier before actually sending the message to the PNS.
 As each batch is sent to the PNS, which in turn is accepting and validating the registrations, it is possible that the PNS detects an error with one or more of the registrations in a batch, returns an error to Azure NH and stops processing thereby dropping that batch completely.
 This is especially true with APNS which uses a TCP stream protocol.
 Although we are optimized for at-most once delivery, in this case we remove the faulting registration from our database and then retry notification delivery for the rest of the devices in that batch.